 Your Property Taxes Are Tantamount to Rent Paid to the Government

 You protect yourself from the ravages of inflation and higher taxes with precious metals.
-Gold and silver have served as stores of wealth for centuries, because they have proven to hold their purchasing power through all written history.
+Gold and silver have served as stores of wealth for centuries because they have proven to hold their purchasing power throughout all of written history.

-Here's the kicker in the case for storing your wealth in precious metals: they have no counter party.
-They offer the choice to hold wealth with no counter party.
+Here's the kicker in the case of storing your wealth in precious metals: they have no counterparty.
+They offer the choice to hold wealth with no counterparty.

 Physical Precious Metals You Hold Have No counterparty Risk

 Although dollar values of gold and silver often act as investments, metals are truly best utilized as stores of wealth, as savings.
 With your savings held in gold and silver, you don't have to worry about being paid or re-paid by any counterparty.
 Your gold or silver in your control is your pay.

 Precious metals don't erode with inflation, don't go bankrupt, and come with only one sentence of fine print: Gold and silver have been unanimously voted by every civilization on Earth as the best representation of money through every war and every government collapse since antiquity, all with no counterparty risk.